ucsd-dsc-arts/dsc160-final-dsc160_final_group12/README.md

 **Enrique**: Developed the widgets that are to be used by the user as well as its backend functionality.
 Handled various technical issues and enabled the tool to be used both locally and on Datahub.
 Connected the different components of the project to allow for a clean and user friendly tool.

+**Molly:** Worked on understanding and updating the HWT code to make it usable for our project.
+Tied together notebooks to find a way to generate colors from running just the one main method.
+Played around with different turtle libraries to find an in notebook option.
+Updated abstract, and wrote about the HWT model in the data and model section, tech/dependencies.

+**Myra:**

+**Alex:** Conducted initial research on synesthesia and commonly associated colors.
+Experimented with various inputs and wrote about results.

+**Mariam:** Worked on the visual output section including turtle implementation, and researched other strategies.
+Wrote about data used and model for visual output in data and model section, as well as preliminary research on synesthesia and associated colors.

 ## Technical Notes and Dependencies

 **Platform**